QUOTES-India records world's biggest single-day rise in coronavirus cases | Health

 QUOTES-India records world's biggest single-day rise in coronavirus cases

-"The situation will get worse and we will break many more grave milestones in the near future.
+"The situation will get worse and we will break many more grave milestones shortly.
 "Nobody knows by when we are going to control this ... several states are locking down, but only for 3 or 4 days or a week.
 I think a 15-day lockdown is a must if we really want to control the infection rate."

 "Modi govt has put us into a situation where a lockdown is going to come and now again we are going to go through the same - migrants going back, no money to the migrants.
 Modi govt has already broken their legs, now they are going to cut off their heads."
 GIRIDHAR BABU, PROFESSOR OF EPIDEMIOLOGY, PUBLIC HEALTH FOUNDATION OF INDIA: